 If your pet has ingested an additional toxic substance, other treatments may be necessary.

 This is absolutely critical: If you don’t tell your veterinarian why your dog is sick, your vet may not be able to administer the right treatments in a timely manner.

 “I know people worry about getting in trouble or feeling guilty when it happens,” says Dr. Kirsten Ronngren, DVM MRCVS.
 “But I promise that we, as vets, just need to know the truth!
 If you tell me, I can help your pet feel better a lot sooner!
 A very good portion of pets that ingest cannabis do well with supportive therapy in the clinic and time.”

 Dog Insurance Can Help

 Emergency treatment can cost thousands of dollars.
-Fortunately, the ManyPets Accident and Illness policy may cover emergency veterinary care and poison control consults.* Get a dog insurance quote today.
+Fortunately, the ManyPets Accident and Illness Policy may cover emergency veterinary care and poison control consultations.* Get a dog insurance quote today.

-*Conditions that pre-date your policy effective date, or occur during your waiting period will be excluded as pre-existing conditions (with potential waiting period exemptions for customers who directly transferred from another provider).
+*Conditions that pre-date your policy's effective date or occur during your waiting period will be excluded as pre-existing conditions (with potential waiting period exemptions for customers who directly transferred from another provider).
 Please refer to our sample policy for more coverage details.